alvarogarcia7/blog_source/source/_posts/2015-05-09-self-study-in-may-2015.markdown

 ---
 layout: post
-title: "Self-study in April 2015"
+title: "Self-study in May 2015"
 date: 2015-05-09 16:41:10 +0200
 comments: true
 categories: